 Black Strap Molasses

-Quality Black Strap molasses isn’t extremely sweet and contains lots of trace minerals.
+Quality Black Strap molasses isn’t extremely sweet and contains trace minerals.
 As a supplement, it’s safe for dogs in moderation.
 Blackstrap offers high iron content combined with few calories while also being neither high cholesterol nor fat.
-Apart from the vitamins and minerals, the calcium promotes healthy bones and is preventative for things such as osteoporosis.
+The calcium promotes healthy bones and is preventative for things such as osteoporosis.
 The Wulzen Factor or Stigmasterol substantially add to Blackstrap’s desirability.

 Normally you should steer clear of sweeteners in your dog’s diet but, in this case, small amounts may be good for complimenting treats.